aurelia/aurelia/docs/user-docs/advanced-scenarios/write-custom-plugin.md

 ### What is mono-repository?

+A monorepo (mono repository) is a single repository that stores all of your code and assets for every project.
+Using a monorepo is important for many reasons.
+It creates a single source of truth.
+It makes it easier to share code.
+It even makes it easier to refactor code.

 ### How NPM v7 helps us?

+With `workspaces`.
+Workspaces are a set of features in the npm CLI that offer support for managing multiple packages within a single top-level, root package.
+The NPM v7 has shipped with Node.js v15.

 ### What is the scenario?

 To move forward with a practical example.
-We want to implement Bootstrap components in a custom mono-repository with a lot of configuration to make it customizable.
+We want to implement Bootstrap components in a custom mono-repository with a configuration to make it customizable.

 ### What is the library structure?